-Jarzynski has analyzed in a transparent way how the fluctuation theorem for the inclusive work, W, may be employed to make guesses about the direction of time's arrow [5].
-Here we re-propose his argument and adapt it to the exclusive work, W_0 , fluctuation relation of Bochkov and Kuzovlev, Eq.
+Jarzynski has analyzed in a transparent way how the fluctuation theorem for the inclusive work, W, may be employed to make guesses about the direction of time's arrow [6].
+Here we adapt his reasoning to the case of the exclusive work, W_0 , which appears in the fluctuation relation of Bochkov and Kuzovlev, Eq.
 (7).